wp-plugins/team-rosters/readme.txt

 == Changelog ==

+= 3.1.2 =
+* Fixed bug with the show/hide table title setting - titles could not be hidden with the display setting.
+Corrected and tested.

 = 3.1.1 =
 * Fixed bug that prevented links to single player profiles from working with CHILD THEMES.
 If you aren't using a CHILD THEME, you don't need this patch.